shihansheriffesanjo/esanjo-way/content/people-ops/how-we-do-leave.md

 ---
-date: 2017-10-16
+date: 2018-01-28
 toc: true
 next: "/next/path"
 prev: "/prev/path"
-weight: 10
+weight: 3
-title: "Esanjo's Leave, Hours and Remote Working Policies"
+title: "How we do Leave"
 author: Omar Kassim
-metadesc: "Esanjo's Leave, Hours and Remote Working Policies"
+metadesc: "We have an unlimited leave policy.
+Take as many days off as you want."
 sections: ""
 categories: ""
 excerpt: "We have an unlimited leave policy.
 Take as many days off as you want."